 Termites are commonly referred to in Australia as ‘white ants’.
 These pests cause millions of dollars in damage to houses and structures in Queensland annually, making termite pest control vitally important.

 If your home has termites and you want the most effective termite treatment that Pest Control Queensland has to offer?
 Are you looking for a reliable termite eradication service on the Sunshine Coast?
-We can help you make an informed decision.
+Get in touch to discuss options with expert and experienced technicians so that you can make an informed decision.

-Treatments vary, so we'll explain the differences and limitations of each treatment.
+Treatments vary, so Pest Control Queensland technicians take time to explain the differences and limitations of each treatment.
 When you have termite management services carried out there are two main termite management strategies, either you are trying to create a barrier between the termites and the building to be protected (chemical treatments) or you are trying to eradicate the termite colony (baiting).

 When it comes to termite eratication in Sunshine Coast homes, a chemical treatment is the more traditional termite management strategy for termite control, however colony eradication via interception and baiting has some distinct benefits that are hard to ignore.